RyanCCollins/On-the-Map/On-The-Map/README.md

 This application was created as the third project in the Udacity iOS Nanodegree.
 It is called On the Map and showcases my ability to create a production ready iOS Application that utilizes networking to get and post data.

 Technologies used
-´Parse´ ´Networking´ ´MapKit´ ´Onepassword´ ´TouchID´ ´OAuth´ ´CoreLocation´ ´RESTful API´ ´Facebook SDK´
+´Parse´ ´Networking´ ´MapKit´ ´Onepassword´ ´TouchID´ ´OAuth´ ´CoreLocation´ ´RESTful API´ ´Facebook SDK´ ´Push Notifications´ ´Cocoa Pods´ ´Grand Central Dispatch´ ´Multithreading´ ´Model View Controller (MVC)´ ´Asynchronous & Concurrent Multithreading´ ´1Password´ ´Chameleon´ ´Objective C´
 ##__Features__

 -  Login using Udacity's authenication API
 -  POST GET and DELETE Data from Udacity and Parse
 -  View pins in a map showing where students are studying
--  Post
--  Rate movies and view top rated movies from TMDB
+-  View locations where students have studied in a table view
+-  Post a geocoded location with a link to share with other students
--  Authorize your account on TMDB using `Auth Flow`
+-  Authorize your account through Facebook.
+-

 ##__Technologies and Best Practices__
 During the development of